lucidworks/solr/solr/modules/external-files/README.md

 The format of the of text file is:

-key1:value1
-key2:value2
+id1:float1
+id2:float2

+OR

+id1:routeKey1:float1
+id2:routeKey1:float2

-The key must map to unique Id in Solr collection.
+The id must map to unique Id in Solr collection.
 The value must parse to a Java float.
+The routeKey must be provided if documents are routed to shards with a specific route key.
-The keys do not need to be sorted as files will be sorted by key by the ExternalFileUtil (see below)
+The keys do not need to be sorted as files will be sorted by key by the ExternalFileUtil.
+The ExternalFileUtil splits each file into separate files for each for each shard (See ExternalFileUtil docs below for details.)

-### Storage and Format of Process External Files (Output)
+### Storage and Format of Processed External Files (Output)

+The raw external files are processed by the ExternalFileUtil (EFU) which is command line tool.
+The EFU creates the following output structure:

+$root/bucket[0-249]/filename/timestamp/shardId/partition_[0-7].bin

+#### Root

+The process external file root directory.

+#### Bucket

+250 Sub-directories with the prefix "bucket" and postfix [0-249].
+Example directory: bucket1

+Filenames are mapped to directories by hashing the filename similar to a 250 bucket hashmap.

+#### Filename

+Each bucket will contain N filename folders.
+The folder names will be exactly the same as the filename directories in the raw files directory structure.

+#### timestamp

+The unix timestamp also taken from raw files directory structure.

+#### shardId

+The directories for shards for the collection that external files will be loaded to.
+For example if the collection has 5 shards there will 5 shardId folders.
+Document ids are partitioned by the ExternalFileUtil using the DocRouter that is used by the collection.
+Currently only the hash based CompositeId router is supported.